Horax02/Artificial_Vision-Mitnicks/README.md

 # NASVI (Navigation Assistance for the Visually Impaired)
-NASVI is a type of intelligent cane for blind people and is a tool for orientation and mobility for the user.
+NASVI is a type of i ntelligent cane for blind people and is a tool for orientation and mobility for the user.
 Unlike other common canes, NASVI has different electronic components including sensors, actuators, headphone connection and a camera to fulfill the task of detecting and avoiding obstacles as well as people in the user's environment.

-## Artificla_Vision-Mitnicks repository
+## Artificial_Vision-Mitnicks repository

+This repository contains different Colaboratory notebooks with the following contents:

+* Faster R-CNN: implementation with examples of object detection by means of the Faster R-CNN.
+*

 ## Motivation

+Interest in the topic arose when group members wondered about the purpose of the yellow lines on the sidewalks and the different floors of the cable cars.
+None of them knew the function of these lines, which apparently help visually impaired people to orient themselves with their canes.

+The motivation behind this project lies in improving the quality of life of visually impaired people by providing them with an advanced tool to help them navigate safely and autonomously in their environment.
+Traditional canes for blind people are effective in detecting nearby obstacles, but lack additional capabilities to identify people, avoid collisions, or provide contextual information about the environment.

 ## Technologies used

 * Raspberry Pi 4

 * Tiva C Series TM4C1294 Connected LaunchPad

 * llenar